christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 Applications frequently use the actual name or key of an object when generating web pages.
 Applications don’t always verify the user is authorized for the target object.
 This results in an insecure direct object reference flaw.
 Testers can easily manipulate parameter values to detect such flaws.
 Code analysis quickly shows whether authorization is properly verified.

 Insecure design is a broad category representing different weaknesses, expressed as “missing or ineffective control design.”
 Insecure design is not the source for all other Top 10 risk categories.
 There is a difference between insecure design and insecure implementation.
 We differentiate between design flaws and implementation defects for a reason, they have different root causes and remediation.
 A secure design can still have implementation defects leading to vulnerabilities that may be exploited.
-An insecure design cannot be fixed by a perfect implementation as by definition, needed security controls were never created to defend against specific attacks.
-One of the factors that contribute to insecure design is the lack of business risk profiling inherent in the software or system being developed, and thus the failure to determine what level of security design is required.
+An insecure design cannot be fixed by perfect implementation as by definition, needed security controls were never created to defend against specific attacks.
+One of the factors that contributes to insecure design is the lack of business risk profiling inherent in the software or system being developed, and thus the failure to determine what level of security design is required.

 #### 2.5 [Security Misconfiguration](https://owasp.org/Top10/A05_2021-Security_Misconfiguration/)